Global Energy Monitor

 Plant status is categorized as follows:

-• Proposed: Projects that have been announced in corporate or governmental planning documents, but have not begun operation.
+• Announced: Projects that have been announced in corporate or governmental planning documents, but have not begun construction.

 • Construction: Physical plant structure building has begun.